joe7575/signs_bot/manual_EN.md

 After you have placed the Signs Bot Box, you can start the bot by means of the 'On' button in the box menu.
 If the bot returns to its box right away, you will need to charge it with electrical energy (techage) first.
-The bot then runs straight up until it reaches an obstacle (a step with two or more blocks up or down or a sign.)
+The bot then runs straight ahead until it reaches an obstacle (a step with two or more blocks up or down or a sign.)

 The bot can only be controlled by signs that are placed in its path.